Aldbow/WBS-SWBS-UKPBJ/VERCEL-DEPLOYMENT.md

 ## Runtime Configuration

-API routes that require Node.js runtime are properly configured in the `vercel.json` file to run on Node.js 20.x runtime.
+Vercel automatically handles the runtime configuration for Next.js projects.
+API routes will run with the appropriate Node.js runtime.